National Football League: Media coverage

-In the United States, the National Football League has television contracts with five networks: ABC, CBS, ESPN, Fox, and NBC.
-Collectively, these contracts cover every regular season and postseason game.
-In general, CBS televises afternoon games in which the away team is an AFC team, and Fox carries afternoon games in which the away team belongs to the NFC.
+In the United States, the NFL is televised on eight networks across seven media partners: ESPN/ABC, CBS, Fox, NBC, Prime Video, Netflix, and NFL Network.
+The league offers its media rights in packages of games to prospective media partners.
+The packages can vary depending on conference, broadcast time slot, or both.
+CBS televises afternoon games from the AFC package, and Fox carries afternoon games from the NFC package.
 These afternoon games are not carried on all affiliates, as multiple games are being played at once; each network affiliate is assigned one game per time slot, according to a complicated set of rules.
 Since 2011, the league has reserved the right to give Sunday games that, under the contract, would normally air on one network to the other network (known as "flexible scheduling").
-The only way to legally watch a regionally televised game not being carried on the local network affiliates is to purchase NFL Sunday Ticket, the league's out-of-market sports package, which is only available to subscribers to the DirecTV satellite service.
-The league also provides RedZone, an omnibus telecast that cuts to the most relevant plays in each game, live as they happen.
+The only way to legally watch a regionally televised game not being carried on the local network affiliates is to purchase NFL Sunday Ticket, the league's out-of-market sports package, which is available through YouTube TV starting with the 2023 season.
+The league also provides NFL RedZone, an omnibus telecast that cuts to the most relevant plays in each game, live as they happen.

 In addition to the regional games, the league also has packages of telecasts, mostly in prime time, that are carried nationwide.
-NBC broadcasts the primetime Sunday Night Football package', which includes the Thursday NFL Kickoff game that starts the regular season and a primetime Thanksgiving Day game.
-ESPN carries all Monday Night Football games.
-The NFL's own network, NFL Network, broadcasts a series titled Thursday Night Football, which was originally exclusive to the network, but which in recent years has had several games simulcast on CBS (since 2014) and NBC (since 2016) (except the Thanksgiving and kickoff games, which remain exclusive to NBC).
-For the 2017 season, the NFL Network will broadcast 18 regular season games under its Thursday Night Football brand, 16 Thursday evening contests (10 of which are simulcast on either NBC or CBS) as well as one of the NFL International Series games on a Sunday morning and one of the 2017 Christmas afternoon games.
-In addition, 10 of the Thursday night games will be streamed live on Amazon Prime.
-In 2017, the NFL games occupied the top three rates for a 30-second advertisement: $699,602 for Sunday Night Football, $550,709 for Thursday Night Football (NBC), and $549,791 for Thursday Night Football (CBS).
+NBC broadcasts the primetime Sunday Night Football package, which includes the Thursday NFL Kickoff game that starts the regular season and a primetime Thanksgiving Day game.
+ESPN is the main broadcaster of the Monday Night Football package with ABC airing select games either exclusively or as a simulcast with ESPN.
+Amazon, through their Prime Video streaming service, is the exclusive carrier of the Thursday Night Football package.
+NFL Network, a U.S. pay cable channel owned by the league itself, broadcasts select games under the NFL Network Exclusive Game Series banner.
+Games under this banner usually consist of NFL International Series games and select Saturday games.
+In 2023, the NFL occupied the top three rates for a 30-second advertisement: $882,079 for Sunday Night Football, $562,524 for Monday Night Football, and $440,523 for Thursday Night Football.